IT Knowledge

 • Devices: Physical or virtual devices that interact with an organization’s network, including smartphones, laptops, IoT devices, and servers.

-By protecting these digital resources, organizations can ensure that sensitive data and critical systems remain secure and accessible only to authorized users.
 This should be an intrinsic motivation for you to keep your company safe and sounds but sooner or later an information security certification (like ISO 27001 or SOC 2) could force you to act on this.
+Access management services help organizations centralize and optimize access to digital resources, improving security and compliance.

 Identity, the i in IAM